justinalm/justinalm.github.io/_work/the-jostle-blog.md

 </div>

 <div class="mw-700  u-mar-auto  u-mar-b05">
-    <p>We also designed a variant for articles without featured images, which features big type for titles.
+    <p>We also designed a variant for articles without featured images, which features big title type.
 This gives articles without images equal presence to articles with images.</p>
     <figure class="u-mar-t05">
         <img class="u-rounded-corners  u-shadow" src="/uploads/the-jostle-blog/alternate-layout.jpg" alt="Alternate layout">
         <figcaption>Layout for artricles without images</figcaption>
     </figure>
     <p>We also changed the pagination so you can only page between 10 posts at a time.
-We used to offer an “All” button as part of the pagination but it crashed your browser, loading 450+ article summaries and images at once.
-Needless to say, this is why we have search in the haeder nav.</p>
+We used to offer an “All” button as part of the pagination but when clicked, your browser would crash, loading 450+ article summaries and images at once.
+Needless to say, this is why we offer search in the header nav.</p>
     <figure class="u-textAlign-center  u-mar-t05">
         <img class="w-auto  u-rounded-corners  u-shadow" style="width: 241px;" src="/uploads/the-jostle-blog/new-pagination.jpg" alt="New pagination">
         <figcaption>New pagination</figcaption>